laasya-setty/Pharmacure/README.md

 This website also provides an option for the users to buy medicines.
 Users are provided with multiple modes of payment like credit/debit and cash on delivery.
 Users are provided with a unique track Id when they order, using this track Id he/she can track their order until their shipment is reached.

 ![](images/flowchart.PNG)

+## Medicine Suggesting Module

+This module focuses on suggesting a medicine according to the symptoms given by the user.
+It gives suggestions keeping medical history, blood group, age in track.
+It also suggests dosages according to age and allergies.
+Information of every user is stored with the help of a database which is linked to the website.
+When a user types a symptom the website sends a query to the database, database will verify all the records and send an output to the user

+## Purchase Module

+After getting suggestions in medicine module, users can buy medicines directly in the website.
+Or else users can buy medicines that are suggested or can buy on their own.
+After adding items to the cart there will be a option as proceed further.
+If the user clicks it, the web page leads to a payment portal.
+The user has many options for mode of payment like credit/debit, cash on delivery.
+After completing all procedures and the user clicks checkout button then the order will be confirmed.
+The user receives a confirmation mail or a message to the given contact number with the track Id and order details.
+The user can use the track Id and check where is his/her shipment until it is delivered to them.
+Every order creates a unique track Id which will be available only to that user.
+Once the order is delivered again the user gets a mail that the order is received.

+## News/Notification Module
+Once the user enters the website he will get a popup of latest news.
+This is a default setting, if user don’t need a popup he/she can change in settings.
+If the user disables this feature then he can see news in a block at left side.
+Alert news can be seen scrolling in all web pages of the website.
+User also gets news in notification bar of their devices.
+When a user orders he/she will get notifications of the status of their shipment.
+The website also warns if the user is trying to buy medicines which are not suitable for his age.